itsankoff/gotcha/README.md

 <a name="intro">
 ## Intro
-This repository provides both library which you can integrate in your project and read Goland server and client.
+This repository provides both library which you can integrate in your project and ready Golang server and client.

 <a name="install">
 ## Install